feb199/Vortex-Star-System/README.md

 # Vortex-Star-System

-Project i worked on with other while on a course
+Project i worked on with others while on a course